rmsrosa/random_notes/docs/src/generative/1d_FD_score_matching.md

-# Score-matching a one-dimensional Gaussian mixture model
+# Finite-difference score-matching of a one-dimensional Gaussian mixture model

 ## Introduction